The Republican (Springfield, Massachusetts): Politics

+In 1854, the newspaper reportedly became the first to publish the oldest known work of literature by an African American.
+A 16-year-old named Lucy Terry (1733–1821) witnessed two White families attacked by Native Americans in 1746.
+The fight took place in Deerfield, Mass.
+Known as “Bars Fight,” her poem was told orally until it was published, thirty-three years after her death, first in the Springfield Daily Republican, on November 20, 1854.
+The poem appeared in Josiah Gilbert Holland's History of Western Massachusetts the following year.

 In 1855, Bowles III called for the founding of a new party that would abolish slavery.
 He suggested the name "Republican".
 Once abolitionists founded a party by this name, The Republican became one of its most unrelenting supporters.

-Bowles III believed that the newspaper should be a power in the moral, religious, and literary, as well as the political life of the community, and he tried to make his paper fulfill those functions.
+Bowles III believed that the newspaper should be a power in the moral, religious and literary, as well as the political life of the community, and he tried to make his paper fulfill those functions.
 With the aid of J. G. Holland and others who joined the staff the paper attained excellent literary quality and a high moral tone.
-Its opinions soon reached all New England, and after the formation of the Republican party they extended far beyond the limits of any section.
+Its opinions soon reached all New England, and after the formation of the Republican Party, they extended far beyond the limits of any section.

 During the controversies affecting slavery and resulting in the American Civil War, Bowles supported, in general, the Whig and Republican parties, but in the period of Reconstruction under President Ulysses S. Grant, his paper represented anti-administration or Liberal Republican opinions, while in the disputed election of 1876 it favored the claims of Samuel J. Tilden, and subsequently became independent in politics.
-Its editorial board endorsed the Democratic candidate for president in every modern election except the 2008 election, in which it endorsed John McCain, but subsequently endorsed Barack Obama in the 2012 election.
+Its editorial board endorsed the Democratic candidate for president in every modern election, except the 2008 election, in which the newspaper, under publisher Larry McDermott, endorsed Republican John McCain in his failed White House bid.
+The newspaper subsequently endorsed President Barack Obama in his 2012 reelection campaign.